 “When no other punishable behaviour is involved, sanctioning the mere non-notification of a peaceful assembly means de facto that the exercise of the right to freedom of peaceful assembly is penalized,” he wrote.
 “The use of definitions of crimes or penalties, including administrative fines, that essentially criminalise the exercise of the right to freedom of peaceful assembly … have no place in the State law of a democratic society.”

 The full brief is available here.
-A decision in the case is expected sometime in 2017.

 The case (No. A431/15) was filed in the High Court of South Africa, Western Cape Division, Cape Town.